Assam: State itself is a market of business, says the Speaker

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-He stated, “Assam has a wealth of highly qualified and educated youths.
-However, the state government cannot offer a large number of positions in government jobs.
-Given this challenge, educated youths in the state must find ways to empower themselves.”
+He said, “Assam has abundant highly qualified educated youths.
+However, the state government cannot provide vast seats for the youths in government jobs.
+Assessing this issue, educated youths of the state must try to evolve their way to empower themselves.”

 Speaker Daimary said in the recently organised Advantage Assam 2.0 investment summit, several industrialists and businessmen of the country had expressed their desire to invest an amount worth more than rs 5,00,000 crores in the state.